Bucknell-ECE/Micromanipulator/README.md

 represent minimum sensitivity

 ### Linear Smart Stage Configuration:
+**06**: Move Closed-Loop step <\br>
+<06 D[SSSSSSSS]> If D=1, motor runs forward.
+If D=0, motor runs in reverse.
+Set D to N to set the step size without moving the actuator.
+This command is used in the *startup* function to finish the start up steps.
+The *startup* function is not yet finished.

 **08**: Move to Target </br>
 <08 TTTTTTTT> TTTTTTTT is the target position in encoder counts (HEX). </br>
 There is no reading back from this command.
 This command is used in function *goToLocation* to drive the stage to move </br>